 Financial aid: The program is not eligible for Title IV funding and does not offer financial aid.

 Students receiving financial aid from their college or university will continue to receive aid during their internship as it represents the fourth year of college or university study.

-For students from unaffiliated colleges and universities: Tuition is payable in two installments: one due before the first of the month of orientation, and one due in January for the second semester.
+For students from unaffiliated colleges and universities: Tuition is payable in two installments: one due in July for the first semester, and one due in January for the second semester.